 - The zygote undergoes repeated mitotic divisions to form an embryo which differentiates to form a full organism.

-- Puberty: The age at which the gametes and sex hormones to be produced and the boy and girl become sexually mature is called puberty.
+The age at which the gametes and sex hormones start getting produced and the boy and girl become sexually mature is called puberty.

 - Widening of shoulders.